stefbp066/JaneAustenChatBot/README.md

 ```

 ### 4. Set up environment variables:
-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory with your personal API keys or other secrets:
 ```
 OPENAI_API_KEY=your_api_key_here
 LANGCHAIN_API_KEY=your_api_key_here
 LANGCHAIN_TRACING_V2=true
 ```

-### 5. Process the text files and create vector database:
+### 5. Process the text files and create a vector database (with Chroma):
 ```
 python src/data_ingestion.py
 python src/data_preprocessing.py